-On 25 February 2020, NIBC Holding N.V., NIBC Bank N.V.'s parent company, announced that it reached agreement with The Blackstone Group on a recommended all-cash public offer for all the NIBC shares.
+On 25 February 2020, NIBC announced that it had reached agreement with The Blackstone Group on a recommended all-cash public offer for all the NIBC shares.
 After an intensive process during the remainder of 2020, NIBC was taken over by the Blackstone Group on 30 December 2020, which will bring new opportunities for NIBC.
 Also this process was executed in an almost fully remote manner.
 As part of the transaction with Blackstone the three representatives of JC Flowers & Co, being Mr. J.C.
 Flowers, Mr. R.L.
 Carrión and Mr. M.J.
-Christner, resigned of the Supervisory Board as per 30 December 2020.
-Since JC Flowers & Co. became the shareholder end 2005, Mr. Flowers served on the Supervisory Board for 12 years, Mr. Carrión for over 3 years and Mr. Christner for almost 10 years.
+Christner, resigned of the Supervisory Board as of 30 December 2020.
+Since JC Flowers & Co. became the shareholder at the end of 2005, Mr. Flowers served on the Supervisory Board for 12 years, Mr. Carrión for more than 3 years and Mr. Christner for almost 10 years.
 The Supervisory Board is very grateful for their important contribution to the Supervisory Board and the company, with their professional knowledge, but also as individuals.
 Their valuable input supported NIBC into the company it is today.

-The results over 2020 were of course impacted by the pandemic, as well as one-off costs.
-In this unprecedented environment, NIBC was able to record a net profit after tax attributable to shareholders of EUR 49 million, after absorbing impairments of more than EUR 134 million.
-Operating income is substantially lower than in 2019, reflecting the decreased portfolio of corporate exposures and lower investment income mainly as a result of negative fair value movements.
-Fee and commission income however increased following further growth of the OTM mortgage loan portfolio.
+The results over 2020 were of course impacted by the pandemic, as well as one-off costs, especially relating to the Blackstone transaction.
+In this unprecedented environment, NIBC was able to record a net profit after tax attributable to shareholders of EUR 47 million, after absorbing impairments of more than EUR 140 million.
+Operating income is substantially lower than in 2019, reflecting the decreased portfolio of corporate exposures and lower investment income, mainly as a result of negative fair value movements.
+Fee and commission income, however, increased following further growth of the OTM mortgage loan portfolio.

-The de-risking of the Corporate Client Offering portfolios that started already in 2018 continued in 2020.
+The de-risking of the Corporate Client Offering portfolios that had started already in 2018 continued in 2020.
 Especially exposures in Leveraged Finance and Energy were actively reduced.
 The origination levels in CRE, Digital Infrastructure and Shipping were at acceptable levels.
 However, the re- and prepayments within the corporate portfolio were significantly higher than origination levels for all asset classes.
-The new growth initiatives like OIMIO demonstrated healthy growth.
+The new growth initiatives like Beequip and OIMIO demonstrated healthy growth.